Phone-GWP-group

 Shipping lithium batteries by sea

-If shipping lithium batteries via sea freight, you will need to comply with the International Maritime Dangerous Goods (IMDG) Code.
-This document is updated every other year, meaning the 2018 Edition Amendment 38-16 is the current set of regulations.
+If shipping lithium batteries via the sea, you will need to comply with the International Maritime Dangerous Goods (IMDG) Code.
+This document is updated every other year, meaning the 2024 Edition Amendment 41-22 is the current set of regulations.

-In order to review the regulations set out by the IMDG Code, you must purchase a copy of the Code from the International Maritime Organization (or work with a packaging supplier that is familiar with these regulations).
+To review the regulations outlined in the IMDG Code, you must purchase a copy of the Code from the International Maritime Organisation (or work with a packaging supplier familiar with these regulations).

 Shipping batteries by sea